 The resolution calls for the launch of a “10-year national mobilization” to reduce carbon emissions in the US.

-- Sourcing 100% of the country’s electricity from renewable and zero-emissions power
+- Sourcing 100 per cent of the country’s electricity from renewable and zero-emissions power

-- Building or upgrading to “smart” power grids-Creating millions of high-wage jobs in the green economy
+- Building or upgrading to “smart” power grids

 - Overhauling infrastructure with electric vehicles and public transport including high-speed rail

 - Upgrading all existing buildings to achieve maximum energy efficiency

 - Building resiliency against climate change-related disasters